vanheeringen-lab/ANANSE/README.md

   * Optional arguments:

+    * `-n, --ncore`
+      Specifies the number of threads to use during analysis.
     * `-g, --genome`
       The genome of your data.
 For example, hg38.
 The genome is recommended to download by `genomepy`.
 The default setting is hg19.
     * `-a, --annotation`